 Your customers are inherently social.
 With the proliferation of web sites and tools like Facebook, LinkedIN, Twitter, Pinterest and other chat sites, they are interacting with the peers and the world more and more.

 As they say "You should advertise where your prospects are'.
 If your prospects are hanging out on LinkedIN, that is where you should advertise your stuff.

 A strategy that works very well is to blog about new product launches, special features of your services, how to reach you in case of need, customer testimonials, case studies and like.
 This way even if your target group does not have a need right now, they can follow you and your name can stay on top of their radar.
-They are sure to contact you when the need arises.
+This Wedding software site applies this strategy very well.
+You prospects can contact you when the need arises.

 Say your target group reads a particular magazine or follows a certain industry blog regularly, it makes lot of sense to advertise there in the form of sponsored posts, banner ads, endorsements or affiliate partnerships.
 These will repay the investment many times over if correctly done.

 Even though some of the above also include paid advertising options, I wanted to talk about this specifically because this is a very potent medium.
 You can expect very quick response from nicely done paid advertising.
 The main focus should be on delivering matching pitch to highly targeted groups for best reach and ROI.